koenzijlstra/Koenzijlstra.pset1.retry/README.md

 LAYOUT
 For the layout of the checkboxes i used a gridlayout, which puts the checkboxes in rows/colomns.
 The Images are in a relative layout.
-In order to be able to use the app in landscape mode activity_main.xml was copied (and specified that the second was is for landscape mode by adding "land").
+In order to be able to use the app in landscape mode activity_main.xml was copied (and specified that the second was for landscape mode by adding "land").

 INTERACTION BETWEEN CHECKBOXES AND VIEWS
 In the main xml i added "android:onClick="setvisibility"/>" for every checkbox, and android:visibility="invisible"/>. the former results in